cappuu02/Cybersecurity-Sapienza/Distributed System/7b) Register.md

 So, if i have five processes in the system i will have $N$ register.
 This is called a matrix of registers
 $P1 \to (1,N)$
 ![[163.png]]
-Garantisco che quando P4 si sveglia vede che ha un nuovo valore aggiornato con un tmiestamp nuovo e dunque ritorna l'ultimo valore con il timestamp aggiornato.
+Garantisco che quando P4 si sveglia vede che ha un nuovo valore aggiornato con un timestamp nuovo e dunque ritorna l'ultimo valore con il timestamp aggiornato.

 ![[164.png]]